 However, beneath this exterior often lies deep insecurity, fear of rejection, and a fragile sense of self-worth.
 It’s not uncommon for someone with narcissistic traits to struggle with relationships, work, and emotional regulation.

-Resistance to Acknowledging the Problem: Many individuals with narcissistic tendencies may not believe they need help or may blame others for their difficulties.
-This can make it harder for them to seek therapy voluntarily.
+• Resistance to Acknowledging the Problem: Individuals with narcissistic traits may not see the need for help or may blame others for their difficulties.

-Fear of Vulnerability: Therapy requires individuals to confront their emotions and insecurities, which can feel threatening to someone who relies on a grandiose self-image for protection.
+• Fear of Vulnerability: Therapy requires confronting emotions and insecurities, which can feel threatening to someone who relies on a grandiose self-image.

-Building Trust: Establishing a therapeutic relationship can take time, as individuals with narcissistic traits may initially view the therapist with skepticism or as a potential critic.
+• Building Trust: Establishing a therapeutic relationship can take time, as some clients may initially view the therapist with skepticism.

-Despite these challenges, therapy can be incredibly effective when approached with patience, empathy, and the right techniques.
+Despite these hurdles, therapy remains a powerful tool for NPD recovery support—especially when approached with patience, empathy, and expertise.

 Developing Self-Awareness